Hundreds limp out of besieged Syria jihadist enclave - Journal du Cameroun

-Veiled women carrying babies and wounded men on crutches hobbled out of Baghouz on Wednesday after US-backed forces pummelled the last jihadist village in eastern Syria.
+Veiled women carrying babies and wounded men on crutches hobbled out of the last jihadist village in eastern Syria on Wednesday after US-backed forces pummelled the besieged enclave.

-The Syrian Democratic Forces leading the assault expected more fighters to surrender with their families in tow before moving deeper in the Islamic State group’s last redoubt.
+The Syrian Democratic Forces leading the assault expected more fighters to surrender with their families in tow before its forces could move deeper into the Islamic State group’s last redoubt.

-Bandaged and bedraggled, gaggles of suspected jihadists in long brown robes limped away from the hellscape of Baghouz across fields of yellow flowers to reach an SDF screening centre.
+Bandaged and bedraggled, gaggles of suspected jihadists in long brown robes limped away from the hellscape of Baghouz, crossing fields of yellow flowers to reach an SDF screening centre.

 On Tuesday alone, “3,500 people were evacuated from Daesh-held territory,” said SDF spokesman Mustefa Bali, using an Arabic acronym for IS.

+Nearby, a solemn procession of bearded men led by armed guards filed slowly towards US-led coalition troops for processing.

+Tearful women clad in black gathered to watch them file past, demanding answers from SDF fighters about where they were being taken.

-Around 10 percent of the 57,000 people who have fled IS’s last bastion since December were jihadists trying to slip back into civilian life, SDF officers and the Syrian Observatory for Human Rights have said.
+Around a tenth of the 57,000 people who have fled the last IS bastion since December were jihadists trying to slip back into civilian life, according to SDF officers and the Syrian Observatory for Human Rights.

+A senior SDF officer said 400 jihadists were captured on Tuesday night as they attempted to slip out of Baghouz in an escape he said was organised by a network that had planned to smuggle them to remote hideouts.

-The operation to smash the last dreg of the “caliphate” Abu Bakr al-Baghdadi proclaimed in 2014 resumed Friday after a long humanitarian pause.
+The operation to smash the last remnant of the “caliphate” that IS leader Abu Bakr al-Baghdadi proclaimed in 2014 resumed last Friday after a long humanitarian pause.

-The assumption was that close to no families remained holed up in Baghouz and that those who did were refusing to surrender and choosing to die there.
+The assumption had been that almost no families remained holed up in Baghouz and that those who did were refusing to surrender and choosing to die there.

 – ‘People inside’ –